MukundC25/MukundC25/README.md

 </p>

 I'm Mukund Chavan, a second-year B.Tech student in Electronics and Telecommunications at MIT Academy of Engineering, Pune.
 Throughout my academic career, I have worked on various technologies such as Full-stack development, AI, machine learning, and data science.
-To gain practical experience, I have worked on multiple projects, where I worked on a finance management platform backed by AI to analyze spending patterns and suggest financial strategies.
+To gain practical experience, I have worked on multiple projects, where I worked on developing platforms backed by AI and the MERN Stack to analyze spending patterns, suggest, and predict financial and portfolio growth strategies.
 Also, I actively participate in hackathons, which have helped me improve my teamwork and my problem-solving skills.
 I solve problems on coding platforms like CodeChef & Leetcode